If you’re new to the world of digital microscopy, you might be wondering: “What is an HDMI microscope and how does it differ from a USB microscope?”

 - What are the benefits of an HDMI microscope?

-- How does HDMI microscopes differ from USB microscopes?
+- What is the difference between HDMI microscopes and USB microscopes?

 What is an HDMI microscope?